Nakayama-Zariski decomposition and the termination of flips: On Conjecture

-The following lemma shows that in several crucial proofs in this paper we are allowed to pass to an MMP which \emph{lifts} another MMP as in Lemma \ref{lem:lifting_g}.
+The following lemma shows that, in several crucial proofs in this paper, we are allowed to pass to an MMP which \emph{lifts} another MMP as in a lifted MMP diagram.

 \begin{lem} Let $ (X_1,B_1+M_1) $ be a projective $\Q$-factorial NQC dlt g-pair such that $K_{X_1}+B_1+M_1$ is pseudoeffective.
-Consider a diagram as in Lemma \ref{lem:lifting_g}:
+Consider a lifted MMP diagram

 where the sequence at the bottom of the diagram is a sequence of flips.
-Then Conjecture \ref{con:mainconjecture} holds for the MMP at the bottom of this diagram if and only if Conjecture \ref{con:mainconjecture} holds for the sequence on top of the diagram. \end{lem}
+Then Conjecture~\ref{con:mainconjecture} holds for the MMP at the bottom of this diagram if and only if Conjecture~\ref{con:mainconjecture} holds for the sequence at the top of the diagram. \end{lem}